Emanuel Weiss: Career

 Starting as an enforcer for the labor rackets run by Louis "Lepke" Buchalter in 1923, Weiss rose to become one of Buchalter's most trusted associates.

-Weiss was active in Buchalter's lucrative garment industry rackets and once Buchalter and Jacob Shapiro became fugitives from justice in 1937 Weiss took over the post as the acting general manager and was left in charge of payrolls and finance.
+Weiss was active in Buchalter's lucrative garment industry rackets.
+Once Buchalter and Jacob Shapiro became fugitives from justice in 1937, Weiss took over the post as the acting general manager and was left in charge of payrolls and finance.
 Buchalter continued to direct the outfit regardless.

 The Dutch Schultz murder

 Weiss personally took part in a number of high-profile contract killings for the National Crime Syndicate.

 On October 23, 1935, he and Charles "the Bug" Workman walked into the Palace Chophouse in Newark, New Jersey, to murder Dutch Schultz.
 Weiss went up to the barman and waiters and requested them to lie down on the floor.
-At the same time Workman walked past Weiss and opened fire on Schultz and his three associates.
+At the same time, Workman walked past Weiss and opened fire on Schultz and his three associates.
 All of them were fatally injured and died of their bullet wounds within a few hours or days.

 Immediately after the shootings, Weiss, fearing the imminent arrival of police, fled the scene and jumped into the waiting getaway car.
 He ordered their getaway driver, Seymour "Piggy" Schechter, to drive off without Workman, who was still finishing off Schultz in the restaurant's restroom.
 As a result of his being left behind, Workman was forced to travel back toward New York alone, on foot.

 The next day, Workman filed a complaint to the "board" of Murder, Inc. that he had been abandoned by Weiss and Piggy at the murder scene, an offense punishable by death.
-Weiss defended himself by arguing that Workman had returned to the men's room not for the purpose of making sure the job had been completed (as Workman claimed), but simply for the purpose of stealing Schultz's money and other belongings.
+Weiss defended himself by arguing that Workman had returned to the men's room not for the purpose of making sure the job had been completed, as Workman claimed, but simply for the purpose of stealing Schultz's money and other belongings.
 Therefore, argued Weiss, the job was already done and Workman had chosen to remain at the scene strictly for selfish personal reasons, thereby jeopardizing their escape and increasing their risk of capture.
 In the end it was Louis Buchalter who was able to save his lieutenant Weiss from being killed by the mob.

 The Joseph Rosen murder case

 On September 13, 1936, Weiss, along with Louis Capone, Sholem Bernstein, Philip "Little Farvel" Cohen, James Ferraco and Harry "Pittsburgh Phil" Strauss, took part in the murder of Brownsville, Brooklyn candy store owner Joseph Rosen.
 Buchalter had ordered the murder in order to prevent Rosen, whom Buchalter had earlier forced out of the garment trucking business, from making good on a threat to expose Buchalter and his rackets to prosecutor Thomas E. Dewey.

 Previously unpublished crime scene photos of the Rosen candy store murder appear in the book New York City Gangland.
 This crime eventually proved to be the undoing of Buchalter, Weiss, and Louis Capone, a Buchalter lieutenant who helped to set up and carry out the murder.